+Our theoretical modelling studies suggest that the motive force for perivascular lymphatic drainage is derived from vascular smooth muscle contractions and biochemical interactions with basement membranes (5) (6) (7).
+With increasing age and arteriosclerosis, cerebral arteries become stiffer (8) with reduced contractility of arterial smooth muscle cells.
+Motive force declines reducing efficiency of lymphatic drainage of the brain as shown in aged mice (4).
 Our working hypothesis is that the deposition of amyloid plaques in the human brain with age and Alzheimer’s disease reflects a failure of elimination of Aβ from the brain.
 Several mechanisms for the elimination of Aβ from the brain have been defined.
-These include degradation by enzymes such as neprilysin , receptor-
+These include degradation by enzymes such as neprilysin (9), receptor-

-As arteries age, lymphatic drainage becomes less efficient and Aβ is deposited in basement membranes of arteries and capillaries as cerebral amyloid angiopathy (CAA), which further impairs perivascular lymphatic drainage .
-APOE ε4 is also associated with impaired perivascular lymphatic drainage as demonstrated in mice expressing human ApoE ε4 .
+As arteries age, IPAD becomes less efficient and Aβ is deposited in basement membranes of arteries and capillaries as cerebral amyloid angiopathy (CAA), which further impairs perivascular lymphatic drainage (14).
+APOE ε4 is also associated with impaired perivascular lymphatic drainage as demonstrated in mice expressing human ApoE ε4 (15).

 We are working in an interdisciplinary manner to demonstrate that changes in extracellular matrix and artery walls due to age, genotype, diet or different patterns of innervation or branching of blood vessels could have a marked effect upon the extracellular environment of brain tissue leading especially to failure of elimination of Aβ from the extracellular space but also to failure of elimination of other metabolites and loss of homeostasis.
-Our mission is to clarify the exact factors that are responsible for efficient drainage along basement membranes of capillaries and arteries in order to identify new therapeutic targets for cerebral amyloid angiopathy and Alzheimer’s disease.
+By clarifying the exact factors that are responsible for efficient drainage along basement membranes of capillaries and arteries we are in identifying new therapeutic targets for cerebral amyloid angiopathy and Alzheimer’s disease.